Lakeville: Session 3

 INTRODUCTION: Lakeville is the finale of the prior two sessions or it can be presented as a stand-alone if more time is available and at least some background is provided.
 This game show-style activity provides students an opportunity to learn about the challenges associated with making natural resource management decisions in a local community by giving them a chance to participate in the process, firsthand.
-Six students are asked to serve as decision makers on a Citizen Advisory Panel and their classmates are asked to represent or advocate for "critters" from a Florida freshwater habitat.
+Six students are asked to serve as decision makers on a Citizen Advisory Panel and their classmates are asked to represent or advocate for "organisms" from a Florida freshwater habitat.

-While role-playing as nature characters or "critters," students are challenged to publicly advocate for their right to exist in the habitat and those serving on the Citizen Advisory Panel are asked to make resource management decisions by casting their vote at the end of each critter presentation.
+While role-playing as nature characters or "organisms," students are challenged to publicly advocate for their right to exist in the habitat and those serving on the Citizen Advisory Panel are asked to make resource management decisions by casting their vote at the end of each organism presentation.
 The fictitious local habitat is populated based on decisions made by the Citizen Advisory Panel.
 Students match their analytical skills with their new (or existing) knowledge about Florida’s freshwater ecosystems and process it in an activity that is engaging and fun.
 Props, such as the "Wheel of Focus" and citizen role hats, are icing on the cake.

 - Why do we need to "manage" plants and animals in our local habitats or ecosystems?

 - Who makes decisions about our own local ecosystem?

 - What can we do to be environmental stewards and responsible citizens?

 - How do political, economic or social concerns affect science or environmental community decisions?

 SUBJECTS: Science, Social Studies, Language Arts, Mathematics (See NGSSS)